pitayapj/pitaya-cdk-template/README.md

 ```

 ## Future improvements
-- Wrapped all the stages into a [CDK Pipeline](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html)
+- Wrapped all the stages into a [CDK Pipeline](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html#cdk_pipeline_stages)

-(This is the main reason I put parameters into .env file, but for now I still prefer control from local machine)
+Can be easily done now since you only need to add a stage into CDK pipeline.

 - Introduce [cdk-nag](https://github.com/cdklabs/cdk-nag)